yongseunglee1231/tos-image-builder/README.md

 for running the image builder locally in a mostly unprivileged environment.

-First, `eos-image-builder` provides options that are more appropriate for testing.
+First, `tos-image-builder` provides options that are more appropriate for testing.
 The `-n` or `--dry-run` option will skip publishing of the completed image.
 This not only keeps the test image from being published, but it avoids likely authentication errors with other Endless